Treating Smoke Inhalation What Not to Do

 Don’t Ignore the Patient During Transport

 When a patient is transported and seems fine, the temptation is to treat it as a mere formality, particularly if other more seriously injured people need care.
-But some patients decline rapidly in the minutes following exposure to smoke.
+However, some patients decline rapidly in the minutes following exposure to smoke.
 You must be prepared to promptly tend to patients who suffer breathing issues, electrolyte imbalances, and even sudden cardiac arrest.
 Ensure that someone is monitoring the patient at all times.
-Sometimes simply talking to the patient about their experience is all it takes to ensure they are healthy.
+Sometimes talking to the patient about their experience is all it takes to ensure they are healthy.
 Doing so can also help them process the immediate trauma of surviving a fire, potentially improving their long-term mental health.

 Do Deliver Prompt Care